TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Timeline bar color changed from purple to green in Risk Profile rules.
 * Invalid TSV files could be accepted and cause unclear errors.
 Market Watch could fail on invalid symbols.
 Improved validation and handling to prevent these issues.
 * Market watch symbol representation bug: fixed symbol initialization to ensure proper loading.

+## Version 2026.4.20.509 (20 April, 2026)
+### Changes
+* Migrated the Users page from legacy MVC (Syncfusion Grid) to the new SPA architecture.
+* Updated the UI to align with other Hub pages, including Makers, Takers, and Accounts.

 ## Version 2026.4.16.392 (16 April, 2026)
 ### Features